GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create animations with GMT, we use the :gmt-module:`movie` module.
-In this step, we will use it to recreate the previous image (the *master frame*).
+In this step, I use it to recreate the previous image (the *master frame*).

 ..
 Important::

   **Step Goal**: Make a master frame that looks identical to the first image.

 2.2.2.1.
-What is GMT MOVIE?
+What is GMT movie?
 ++++++++++++++++++++++++++++

 The :gmt-module:`movie` module simplifies most of the steps needed to create an animation